dafvid/timescaleproxy/README.md

 As the Telegraf plugin for TimescaleDB is [pending](https://github.com/influxdata/telegraf/pull/3428) for being included in the Telegraf codebase.
 I saw the need to try and create a simple workaround by using a simple HTTP-proxy that recieves JSON and writes that to the TimescaleDB.

-The plan is to borrow a lot of code from the [plugin](https://github.com/svenklemm/telegraf/tree/postgres/plugins/outputs/postgresql) but instead of making it a general PostgreSQL output it just writes to TimescaleDB.
+The plan is to start from the [plugin](https://github.com/svenklemm/telegraf/tree/postgres/plugins/outputs/postgresql) but instead of making it a general PostgreSQL output it just writes to TimescaleDB.

 As of now (2020-07-21) it's just the initial commit of something that recieves JSON and creates a Go map.
 - 22/7  Created a module, read/write config
 - 23/7  Parse JSON into []Metric
+- 24/7  Connect to DB

 # TODO
 - ~~config~~